RTAkland/KEmbeddableResources/README.md

 # FileSystem Module

-This module provided the API for save files into filesystem
+This module provided the API for saving files into filesystem

 ```kotlin
 fun main() {